 MY FAVOURITE DISH

 This is always a difficult one.
 I think our favourite food is related with our childhood, the food or dish you love when you are a child.
 I love moles, which are so complex — they use more than 50 ingredients and different cooking techniques.
-My favorite is probably pipián (a kind of mole made with pumpkin seeds).
+My favourite is probably pipián (a kind of mole made with pumpkin seeds).
 Seafood is also at the top of my list, we have fresh dishes like “aguachile” that have such fresh flavours without complexity.
 And of course, tacos.
 Tacos al Pastor are my go-to.

 About Chef Fabiola Fuentes Treviño, Corporate Executive Chef in NoLa UFS